 Conveyancing fees are made up of 2 parts: the solicitor's legal and disbursements.

 Conveyancing disbursements are the extra third-party costs incurred on your behalf, such as Land Registry fees or searches.
-Legal fees are for the work our solicitors carry out for you.
+Legal fees are for the work your solicitor carries out for you.

 Your solicitor's legal fees for buying or selling a house in Purley are fixed, - for a standard transaction, what we quote is exactly what you pay

 Calculate the conveyancing fees for your Purley move